Adapters for alternative lenses

 Adapter quality

 Adapters can have many kind of quality problems.
-At least following can be problematic:
+At least following can be

-- adapter flatness (may result for example left side being less sharp than right side)
+- adapter flatness (may result for example left side being less sharp than right

-- adapter flare (better adapters are painted back from the part which is exposed to camera sensor)
+- adapter flare (better adapters are painted back from the part which is exposed

 - bad tolerances (adapter may not fit or is too loose to lens)